gvanrossum/gvanrossum.github.io/essays/scopes.md

 ### Chained namespace

-A _chained namespace_ is one that delegates search to another namespace if the search key is not found.
+A _chained namespace_ is one that delegates search (at runtime) to another namespace if the search key is not found.
 Chained namespaces are always open
 (but the chained-to namespace may be closed).